mdavisprog/OctaneGUI/README.md

 * sdl2 - Builds the app using the SDL library.
 The SDL2 cmake and library paths must be locatable by the generator through either the environment variables or the SDL2_DIR and SDL2_MODULE_PATH variables.
 * xcode - Builds an project for use within the Xcode IDE (.xcodeproj)
 * help - Displays this help message.
+* lstalk - Compiles the 'lstalk' library.

 On Windows, a VCVars.bat file is called which will load Visual Studio tools into the current environment.
-This will attempt to load Visual Studio 2019 first, then 2017.
+This will attempt to load Visual Studio 2022 first, then 2019 and 2017.
 More versions of Visual Studio will be added in the future.

 The path to CMake/Ninja will need to be set in the PATH environment variable on your system.
 This may be set during the installation of these tools.
 The PATH can also be set in your own script before calling the 'Build' script.
 Below are example scripts that can be used to build the project.